 There is a black face on this tapestry.
 Is it John Blanke?

-The tapestry is part of an exhibition at Hampton Court Palace called ‘Gold and Glory: Henry VIII and the French King’.
-The exhibition celebrates the 500th anniversary in 2020 of the Field of Cloth of Gold.
+The tapestry was part of an exhibition at Hampton Court Palace called ‘Gold and Glory: Henry VIII and the French King’.
+The exhibition celebrated the 500th anniversary in 2020 of the Field of Cloth of Gold.

 This was a grand festival designed to improve relations between the two kingdoms of England and France and their monarchs Henry VIII and Francois I. It was held in a field just to the south of Calais and started on 7th June 1520.

 It is known that there were about 200 black people living in England during the Tudor period.
 It is possible that the black trumpeter is John Blanke who once played at the court of King Henry VIII.
 So who was John Blanke?
 Possibly born in North or West Africa or in Southern Europe to African parents, he was a black trumpeter who is believed to have arrived in England in 1501 as part of the retinue of the Spanish Princess Katherine of Aragon who was to marry Prince Arthur, eldest son of King Henry VII.